Humantay Lake & Salkantay Mountain Trek 2 Days/ 1 Night

 Yes!
 You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your trek, other entrances and reservations.
 In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or updated your name for a fee of $25 USD per person.We must have a copy of your old and new passport to make the change.
 Before you change your passport keep a copy of your old one.

 If you do not wish to pay this fee you will need to bring both passports to Peru with you.
-You can enter Peru with your new passport but you will need to show both passports, old and new to be to enter the Inca Trail, Machu Picchu or the train.
+You can enter Peru with your new passport but you will need to show both old a nd new passports to be able to enter the Inca Trail, Machu Picchu or the train.
 If you do not have both you will not be allowed to enter, Machu Picchu or get on the train.

 WHAT IS THE WEATHER LIKE?

 The weather is very unpredictable and it’s difficult to foresee.
-We recommend that you plan to always dress in layers to facilitate adjusting to the quickly changing weather conditions.
+We recommend that you always dress in layers to facilitate adjusting to the quickly changing weather patterns.

 WHAT ABOUT ALTITUDE SICKNESS